mangerij/ferret/README.md

 * Olle Heinonen (heinonen@anl.gov)
 * Lukasz Kuna (lukasz.kuna@uconn.edu)

-### Tutorials?
+### Manual or Tutorials?

-* A semi-updated tutorial and manual exists but is not in the repository at the present time.
+* A semi-updated tutorial and manual exists but is not in the repository at the present time due to its status as work-in-progress.
 If you would like a copy of it, please contact one of the contributors.

 ### MOOSE can be found at http://www.mooseframework.org ###
  * The moose-users list at https://groups.google.com/forum/#!forum/moose-users is a great link for help with MOOSE or new implementations.